liseda-lab/Supervised-SS/README.md

 ```
 python3 Regression/run_make_shuffle_partitions.py
 ```
-This command will create, for each dataset, **10 Partitions files** and place them in [Regression/Results/Datasetname](https://github.com/liseda-lab/Supervised-SS/blob/main/Regression/Results) folder.
+This command will create, for each dataset, **10 Partitions files**.
 Each line of these files is an index (corresponding to a pair) of the dataset.

 With semantic similarities, run the command:
 ```